f4b4nd/angular-tetris/README.md

 This script will create the bundle files with `ng build` command, then move its content in a folder named `docs` at the root of the project.

-Note: Since angular 17, `ng build` build dist in a subfolder named "browser".
+Note: Since angular 17, `ng build` create the bundle files in a subfolder named "browser".

 ### 2.2 Set up github-pages on repository